In this guide, you will learn how to enable Twitter authentication and onboard dApp users.

 Step 4: Integrate with Arcana Auth SDK and trigger Twitter login

-Use instructions here to integrate with Arcana Auth SDK.
-After integration, use the following code to trigger social login for Twitter:
+Use the instructions here to integrate with Arcana Auth SDK.
+After integration, use the following code to trigger user authentication via Twitter:

 Check if a user is logged in: